ProspectOne/flexbalancer-js-docs/docs/Tutorial.md

 }
 ```

-Now press `Test and Publish` Button.
+Now press the `Test and Publish` Button.
 This **is important** otherwise nothing will work.

-And now when we dig my balancer with IP address inside that range, we get:
+And now when we dig our balancer with the IP address inside that range, we get:
 ```
 ;; ANSWER SECTION:
 testcustom.0b62ec.flexbalancer.net.
 10 IN CNAME answer.formyiprange.net.
 ```

-and if we are using another IP that is not in range we get
+and if we are using another IP that is not in the predefined range we get
 ```
 ;; ANSWER SECTION:
 testcustom.0b62ec.flexbalancer.net.
 15 IN CNAME answer.otherranges.net.